 Thank you for your interest in sharing your insights and experiences at the Innovations in Teaching & Learning conference at George Mason University.
-If you have any questions about the conference or the submission process, please contact the Center for Teaching & Faculty Excellence at 703-993-8652 or email@example.com.
+If you have any questions about the conference or the submission process, please contact the Stearns Center for Teaching and Learning at 703-993-8652 or email@example.com

 We are no longer accepting proposals for conference sessions.
 Proposals were due by Monday, March 20.
 NOTE: We are still accepting handouts/items to be included in the morning Share-a-thon through September 14.
 To submit an item or item description if you plan to bring your own copies, please use the “Submit your Proposal” button below.